OHDSI/ClinicalTrialsWGETL/src/README.md

-Code for conversion lives here
+Code for the conversion lives here